What is CMSA?

 $70 Includes full rights to compete and points tracked by State, Region & Nationally.
 Members receive an annual competition card, full login rights to the CMSA website, current rulebook and a subscription to the official publication of the CMSA, The Rundown.

-Individual through an Affiliated or Charter Chapter: $70 (Must be paid with a CLUB check – Find a Club Near You) - Includes full rights to compete and points tracked by Club, State, Region & Nationally.
+Individual through an Affiliated Club: $70 (Must be paid with a CLUB check – Find a Club Near You) - Includes full rights to compete and points tracked by Club, State, Region amp; Nationally.
 Members receive an annual competition card, full login rights to the CMSA website, current rulebook and subscription to the official publication of the CMSA, The Rundown.

 $35 Associate Membership is a one year developmental class and as such do not receive points, payback or prizes of any kind.
 Associate Members will count as a point (or points) for all competing Members who finish above them at a WPQ event.
 Associate Members may compete locally in WPQ and DWPQ events, but not at State, Regional, Classic or Championship Series events.